andreabazerla/ocaml-interpreter/README.md

 	x y
 ```

-Bind take as input three parameters to add a new value in environment: if `l` not exists then return `e` else apply `r` to the environment.
+Bind returns a new function, which is the new environment with the association of the new variable.
 ```
 let bind (r,l,e) =
 	function lu ->